Are you ready to launch a new program or make some changes to existing program designs?

 - Staff time– (planning time + travel time + program delivery time x $25/hr)

 - Materials– Average of $1-$3 per participant depending on activity

 - Mileage– cost of staff travel at $.58/mile (2019 federal reimbursement rate) Contract help- fee for additional educators for program delivery.

 This means a 3-hour program for a group of 40 students might cost $275, or less than $7/student.

 Not only is this fee comparable to a visit to the local science center, it also covers all of the true costs related to program planning and delivery!

 It is important to remember that not 100% of your program staff time is spent on program delivery.
 These program fees only cover time staff is planning for or delivering scheduled programs, so you will need to figure out how to pay salaries/fringe benefits that aren’t yet covered through service fees.

+Every program is different, so program designs are different.
 They key is balancing the communities needs with your ability to deliver quality and applicable programs at a competitive price.

-Evaluate your program and establish a 3-5 year plan for increasing sustainability.
+Evaluate your program designs and establish a 3-5 year plan for increasing sustainability.
 You might consider grants, program fees, individual donors, sponsors, or a wide variety of revenue streams in each development stage.

 At the end of the day, it is critical that you dedicate the time and resources to set your program up for success.
 Adopting a proactive mindset is certainly the first step in the right direction!